Connectors area to add the data sources your team wants to analyze.

 Managed database connectors

-Use this when your team already has an MCP-compatible server or when you want Vizkraft to access tools beyond a single managed SQL connector.What to name a connector
+Use this when your team already has an MCP-compatible server or when you want Vizkraft to access tools beyond a single managed connector.Connector row actions

 Edit or retest an existing connector